 Google Translate is one of the most popular methods for translating a WordPress website.
-You can use Google Translate technology to automatically translate your content into 100+ languages, including Spanish, Swedish, Serbian, and many many more.
+You can use Google Translate technology to automatically translate your content into 100+ languages, including Spanish, Swedish, Serbian, Arabic, and many many more.

 Though Google used to offer a free widget, the service is being discontinued.
 However, it is available as a premium service for which you will need to do all the integration work yourself to make your website work with the Google Translate API.